fastoch/React-Tech-with-Tim/TUTO.md

   - this will install the **dependencies** listed in your `package.json` file.
   - the installed dependencies will show up in a new folder called "**node_modules**"
   - every time we'll add a new package, it will be added inside the **node_modules** folder
+- to run our React app (start the dev server): `npm run dev`
+  - this is one the default scripts configured in our `package.json` file
+  - the dev server will run at http://localhost:5173/

 # React template walkthrough